Venues of the 1996 Summer Olympics: After the Olympics

 For the 2005 MLB season, RFK was put into use once again as a baseball venue after the relocation of the Montreal Expos to become the Washington Nationals.
 The Expos left their previous home at Olympic Stadium in Montreal, a 1976 Summer Olympic venue, after the 2004 season.
 The Nationals made their debut at RFK a winning one, defeating the Arizona Diamondbacks 5–3 on April 14, 2005.
 The Nationals' final game at RFK Stadium was on September 23, 2007 with a 5–3 win over the Philadelphia Phillies.
 The team opened its 2008 season in the new Nationals Park, also in the District, where it has remained ever since.

 RFK Stadium has seen its most enduring post-Olympics use as a soccer venue.
 It has been home to the Major League Soccer team D.C.
 United since the league's creation in 1996, and also hosted the MLS All-Star Game in 2002 and 2004.
 The Washington Freedom, a women's team originally in the defunct Women's United Soccer Association (WUSA), played its home games at RFK during the league's entire existence from 2001 to 2003.
 In 2009, the WUSA would be effectively relaunched as Women's Professional Soccer (WPS), with the Freedom returning as charter members and playing occasional home games at RFK.
 The stadium is no longer used for women's club soccer, as WPS folded just before its scheduled 2012 season, and the Washington team in the current National Women's Soccer League does not use RFK.
 In the 2003 FIFA Women's World Cup, RFK Stadium hosted six games that included a 1–1 tie between Brazil and France.
 It has also hosted the USA men's national team 20 times, with the USA winning 12 of the matches—the most wins by the US at any single stadium.
 On February 27, 2017, D.C.
 United broke ground for a new soccer-specific stadium, Audi Field, to be located near Nationals Park.
 The final D.C.
 United home match at RFK took place on October 22, 2017, with a 2–1 loss to the New York Red Bulls.
 D.C.
 United opened Audi Field on July 14, 2018, with a 3–1 win over the Vancouver Whitecaps FC.
-On September 5, 2019, Events DC, the operator of RFK Stadium, announced plans to demolish the stadium by 2021 due to the lack of a major tenant and rising maintenance costs.
+On September 5, 2019, Events DC, the operator of RFK Stadium, announced plans to demolish the stadium due to the lack of a major tenant and rising maintenance costs.